Skip advert

 Advertisement - Article continues below

-Originally, three battery options were offered, but the smallest 45kWh pack is no longer available.
-VW’s 58kWh and 77kWh options are the sole batteries offered at the time of writing, and the 58kWh capacity offered in the Pro can manage up to 265 miles on a single charge, while the 77kWh battery in the Pro S manages up to 347 miles.
-Both can charge to 80% in around half an hour.
+VW now offers 52kWh, 58kWh and 77kWh options in the regular ID.3 range, and a 79kWh pack in the sporty GTX.
+The 58kWh capacity offered in the Pro can manage up to 265 miles on a single charge, while the 77kWh battery in the Pro S manages up to 347 miles and the GTX’s slightly larger pack a claimed 375 miles.
+All three can charge from 10% to 80% in around half an hour.
+Added in November 2024, the smallest 52kWh battery has a range of around 240 miles.

 Advertisement - Article continues below